A Basic Omelet

 There was a summer many years ago when I taught cooking classes to four little girls.
 They were two sets of sisters who were homeschooled.
-Their mothers, who were friends of mine, thought that cooking classes would satisfy many interests and teach quite a few skills to the girls.
-And indeed, I’ve always thought that cooking classes for young people are fabulous for not only learning about food, but also grasping important applications like math and chemistry.
+Their mothers thought that cooking classes would satisfy many interests and teach quite a few skills to the girls.
+And indeed, I’ve always thought that cooking classes are fabulous for not only learning about food, but also grasping important applications like math and chemistry.

 During those classes we had a session on eggs – how to appreciate them for the wonderful little package of food they are, and how to treat them with respect in the kitchen.
 And one thing we made together were omelets.
 (Also a pavlova, which was a huge hit!)

-Now, it may not seem that creative to put an omelet on my blog, but on the contrary, I think that an omelet teaches quite a few skills.
+Now, it may not seem that creative to put an omelet on my blog, but on the contrary, I think that an omelet requires learning some skills.
 Plus, there are a lot of terrible omelets out there, so perhaps I’m doing a community service with this post.
-I’d like to think so.
+I hope so.

 To me, there are a few criteria for making the perfect omelet: